Const is documentation as much as it is a compiler directive, so all code should strive to be const-correct.

 // The body of this loop will not modify StringArray

 Const should also be preferred on by-value function parameters and locals.
 This tells a reader that the variable will not be modified in the body of the function, which makes it easier to understand.
-If you do this, ensure that the declaration and the definition match, as this can affect the JavaDoc process.
+If you do this, make sure that the declaration and the definition match, as this can affect the JavaDoc process.

 void AddSomeThings(const int32 Count);